What Is A Sledge Hammer Used For ?

 This is a tool that is not meant for light duty tasks.
 In fact, its big size and design make it perfect to use for those tasks that require extra force and effort than that produced by a standard hammer.

 Its swinging action is however comparable to the swinging action made while using an axe and is not like a hammer’s action.
 You usually have to make the swinging action using both hands and the entire torso.
-So you see, this action is a lot different than the action and effort put while driving in nails using a hammer.
+So you see, this action is a lot different than the action and effort put while driving in nails using a hammer or a nail gun.

 While you do need to have some strength to use a sledgehammer with full force, it’s mainly the long swinging range and heavy head that increases the resulting force and impact.
 Like a mallet, a sledgehammer distributes force over a wide area and not small areas like other hammers.